 Evidence and Outcomes

-Doug Imig, MA, PhD is the lead for evidence and outcomes for ECAS.
+Doug Imig, PhD is the lead for evidence and outcomes for ECAS.
 Previously, Doug directed research and evaluation for the Indianola (Mississippi) Promise Community and was a professor of political science at the University of Memphis.

 Doug has also worked as a resident fellow at the Urban Child Institute, as director of Memphis Data Partners for Children and as director of the Benjamin L. Hooks Institute for Social Change at the University of Memphis.
 He served as research fellow at the University of Oklahoma’s Infants, Toddlers, Twos and Threes (IT3) Research Center and visiting scholar at Harvard University’s Weatherhead Center for International Affairs and was on the faculty of political science and public administration at the University of Massachusetts, Boston.
 Doug received his PhD in political science from Duke University.
 He is the author of books and articles on children’s advocacy, social movement mobilization and political representation.

 Jordana Ferreira is the lead producer for ECAS.
 Jordana brings a keen interest in early brain development and the power of advocacy to improve outcomes for young children and their families.
 She has long worked in human services, first by providing therapeutic services and community-based interventions to children and youth with special needs.
 Most recently, she served as Associate Director of PATCH, the State of Hawai‘i’s designated Child Care Resource and Referral Agency.